andrewmed/mutagenmon/readme.md

 Releases
 --------
-Signed releases for Mac are available at [releases](https://github.com/andrewmed/mutagenmon/releases)
+Signed and notarised releases for Mac are available at [releases](https://github.com/andrewmed/mutagenmon/releases)

 Licence
 -------